 My Observations

 The grind capacity of the mini is 20g vs 30g for the tall.
-The tall is the same diameter as the mini, so it will still fit in the Aeropress, however it’s 5.5cm taller.
+The tall is the same diameter as the mini, so it will still fit in the Aeropress, but it’s 5.5cm taller.

 Check Price - Amazon UK